 Now only an hour and a half until kickoff, you can see the 2,500+ members of the Corps of Cadets march in formation from the Quad through the Fan Zone and into Kyle Field.
 This is another part of the A&M football experience that adds to the atmosphere and excitement that you won’t want to miss.

 Once you’re into the stadium, there’s a lot that you should expect to do and participate in.
 Texas A&M is steeped in tradition, many of which are present in their chants, songs, and more.

 Whether you’re at Kyle Field or watching on TV, wearing maroon is absolutely necessary for Aggie games.
-Representing the university’s colors is so important to the school that it actually caused a national shortage of maroon t-shirts in 1998.
+This is especially true for Maroon Out games like against LSU this November, where nearly every person in attendance will be decked out in maroon clothes.
+In fact, representing the university’s colors is so important to the school that it actually caused a national shortage of maroon t-shirts in 1998.

 Expect to stand for the entire game to support the team and the 12th man tradition that began in 1922.
 In a January game that year, the Aggies’ roster was decimated with injuries to the point where only the 11 players on the field remained.
 The coach at the time, Dana X. Bible, remembered that a student, E. King Gill, who had quit the team to focus on basketball was in the stands.
 The coach waved him down from the stands and told him to suit up, which he did using an injured player’s equipment.

 When he returned to the sideline, he stood at the ready for the rest of the game in case another player was injured.
 Miraculously, the Aggies clawed their way back into the game and won 22-14 in a historic upset.
 Because of Gill’s willingness to answer his team’s call, this is honored by Aggies to this day, who refuse to sit until the game is over — lest the team need a 12th man.